Month 6, Free

 The Mediterranean diet follows this diet pattern;

-- Loaded in fruits and vegetables.
+- High in fruits and vegetables.
 Plant foods make up the majority of meals.

 - Includes nuts (small portions) for a healthy snack.